brunnerh/insert-unicode/README.md

 - *Insert/Replace Text With "Unicode Font"* (`insertFont`)

-This command inserts/replaces Latin alphabetic characters with unicode variations that give them another appearance.
+This command inserts/replaces Latin alphabetic characters with Unicode variants that give them another appearance.
 Whether these characters can be displayed properly depends on the font, of course.

 When the command is invoked the user can select the font style: